-Regardless of the alternative selected, this action is not anticipated to have negative biological effects on wreckfish.
-The commercial sector is constrained by its ACL and operates under a well-regulated ITQ system.
+This action is not anticipated to have negative biological effects on wreckfish.
+The commercial sector is constrained by its ACL and operates under a wellregulated Wreckfish ITQ Program.
 There is not expected to be any difference in the biological effects of Alternative 1 (No Action) and Preferred Alternative 2.
-Neither alternative will modify the fishery in such a way that it would result in effects to wreckfish, other affected species or protected species.
+Neither alternative would modify the wreckfish portion of the snapper grouper fishery in such a way that it would result in effects to wreckfish, other affected species or protected species.